JesseEsau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script counts the number of directories and subdirectories in the current directory
+This script displays the 10 newest files in the current directory